 Haverfield Rd | Mile End | London E3 5BE

 Check out our guide to the best trampoline parks in London here.

-Where's your favourite indoor play centre?
+Where’s your favourite indoor playground in London?